Your CRM can do so much more than just managing and monitoring your sales.

 To make things easier for you, we’ve sifted through the legislation to put together a simple sales-specific GDPR compliance preparation guide.

 Your CRM can securely store your customer and prospect data to ensure third parties cannot see or access it.

 You can make sure you are handling your customer data correctly With Pipedrive

 We’re security certified, our European data center offers GDPR-compliant protection for your global data, and we work with Privacy Shield certified partners like Amazon, Rackspace and Google.
 So if you’re not sure if you’re handling your data correctly - now might be the time to trial Pipedrive.
 You’ll make preparing for GDPR so much easier for your entire team.

 ONE LAST BONUS - Use Your CRM to Help Automate Almost Any Process

 You need a simple, visual sales CRM to help you manage your sales pipeline.

 Any process that involves a structured series of actions, stages or steps can be managed and automated with a pipeline CRM.
 When you combine your CRM with an activity-based management approach, you can speed up almost any process.

 A successful activity-based plan is built on the knowledge that there are steps you can and should take every day.
 It’s not dependent on forces beyond your control.

-If you’re interested in learning more about the activity-based approach, you need to subscribe for our free Sales Pipeline Academy email course.
+If you’re interested in learning more about the activity-based approach, you need to subscribe for our free Sales Pipeline Course email course.
 Over two weeks you’ll get 11 simple and practical lessons to help you streamline your sales process.
 You can appropriate the activity-based selling method to make all kinds of business processes more effective.